open-edge-insights/eii-core/TROUBLESHOOT.md

   $ sudo chmod +x /usr/local/bin/docker-compose
   ```

-## 2. eis_libs_installer.sh script failing during bare-metal execution
+## 2. eii_libs_installer.sh script failing during bare-metal execution

 - Problem Description:

-  One might run into issue of $GOPATH not being set appropriately which could result in the EIS librarires installation failure when run on bare-metal
+  One might run into issue of $GOPATH not being set appropriately which could result in the EII librarires installation failure when run on bare-metal

 - Error description: